knpuniversity/symfony2-rest/knpu/episode1/first-test.md

 # Add a Test!

-This `testing.php` file is basically already a test... except it's missing the most important part: the ability to blow up and tell us if something breaks.
+This `testing.php` file is basically already a test... except it's missing the most important part: the ability to start shouting when something breaks.

 To test our API, we'll use PHPUnit!
 Yes!
 Awesome!
 I'm excited because even